corentin-regent/rate-control/CONTRIBUTING.rst

 Tests can be run with pytest using ``make test``.

+Some tests are marked as *slow*.
+By default they are not executed. you can run them using ``make test-runslow``.

 Test coverage
 ^^^^^^^^^^^^^

 You can check your test coverage locally by using the `coverage <https://coverage.readthedocs.io/>`_ package through ``make coverage``.

+All the tests will be run, including the slow ones.

 An HTML report will be generated in the ``htmlcov`` directory at the root of the project, highlighting which lines